 I remember doin features fa 200$;Grind Neva Stop🏆— Polo.G🐐 (@Polo_Capalot) October 8, 2020

-Chances are, you're a beginner rapper or musician with either a very small audience or no audience at all.
+Chances are, you're a beginner rapper and lyric writer with either a very small audience or no audience at all.
 Depending on your level of talent, you may be able to successfully get business with the price of anywhere from $50-$200.